bbauska/W3Cx-4of5-thru-May-2024/README.md

 ### Here is where we are:

--   <b>RECOMMENDED**: There is a polyfill for HTML imports that works very well.
+-   <b>RECOMMENDED</b>: There is a polyfill for HTML imports that works very well.
 Just include it and your code that use HTML imports will work out of the box on recent browsers
     (see [ref.](https://github.com/webcomponents/html-imports#dynamic-imports)).
     We use it on our own applications and it works 100% with cascading imports, imports created dynamically, etc. Very solid.

--   <b>RECOMMENDED**: The above polyfill is also integrated in the "Web Component polyfill" that will also emulate other Web Components features (see webcomponentsjs).
+-   <b>RECOMMENDED</b>: The above polyfill is also integrated in the "Web Component polyfill" that will also emulate other Web Components features (see webcomponentsjs).
 It is  the one used in the course's examples.
 This "global" polyfill has been made to make apps that use